google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/what-is-mixed-content.md

 connection, but other resources (such as images, videos, stylesheets, scripts) are loaded over an insecure HTTP connection.
 This is called mixed content because both HTTP and HTTPS content are being loaded to display the same page, and the initial request was secure over HTTPS.

-Modern browsers display warnings about this type of content to indicate to the user that this page contains insecure resources.
+Modern browsers may block this content, or will display warnings about this type of content to indicate to the user that this page contains insecure resources.
+Browsers that block mixed content may first attempt to "upgrade" the connection to this content from HTTP to HTTPS.

 ### TL;DR {: .hide-from-toc }

 * HTTPS is important to protect both your site and your users from attack.
 * Mixed content degrades the security and user experience of your HTTPS site.
+* Browsers may block mixed content altogether over time, in order to protect your site's users.

 ## Resource requests and web browsers

-When a browser _visits_ a website page, it is requesting for an HTML resource.
+When a browser _visits_ a website page, it is requesting an HTML resource.
 The web server then returns the HTML content, which the browser parses and displays to users.
 Often a single HTML file isn't enough to display a complete page, so the HTML file includes references to other resources that the browser needs to request.
 These subresources can be things like images, videos, extra HTML, CSS, or JavaScript, which are each fetched using separate requests.

 ## HTTPS benefits